fredhutchio/git_github_intro/class2.md

 Today, we explored the use of GitHub to publish our own code/data, as well as how to contribute to someone else's repository using GitHub.
 The [GitHub.com help documentation](https://help.github.com/en/github) includes additional examples and illustrations for the tasks we covered today (and more!).

+Our next (and final) class is also optional.
+It will review the materials from the first two classes as implemented on the command line, and also highlight a few things that the command line interface can accomplish that aren't possible with the tools we've used so far.